mongodb/docs-app-services/source/includes/note-collections-in-mixed-sync.rst

-.. note:: Collections in Mixed fields supported in Apps created after [DATE], 2024
+.. note:: Collections in Mixed fields supported in Apps created after May 22, 2024

-    App Services Apps created *after* [DATE], 2024 can store collections (arrays and dictionaries) in mixed data properties.
+    App Services Apps created *after* May 22, 2024 can store collections (arrays and dictionaries) of mixed data within a mixed data property.
     You can nest collections within other collections, which lets you store complex data structures such as JSON or MongoDB documents without having to define a strict data model.

     To use this feature with Atlas Device SDK, you must use the following minimum SDK versions: